 Parking on the street is governed by the City of Beloit parking ordinances.
 Vehicles that are not parked properly will be ticketed by the City of Beloit.
 For more information, please visit the Beloit College Security website.

-All CLS participants living on campus are required to purchase a 19-meal plan.
-Participants who receive permission to live off campus are required to purchase a 5-day lunch plan; however, it is highly recommended that they eat all meals with the group.
+All CLS participants living on campus are required to purchase the meal plan.
+Participants who receive permission to live off campus are required to purchase a 5-day lunch plan.

-The 19-meal plan includes lunch and dinner, 7 days per week, and breakfast, Monday through Friday.
+The meal plan includes breakfast, lunch, and dinner 7 days per week.

 Yes, each meal includes vegetarian and vegan dishes.

 During the summer intensive language program, each language group sits together with their instructors during lunch and dinner.
 The language table gives students the opportunity to practice their conversations skills outside of the classroom in an informal setting.

 Beloit College is located in Beloit, Wisconsin, a small, post-industrial town located just across the Wisconsin/Illinois state borders.
 Learn more about Beloit on the Visitors site.